Ten Dynamic Examples of Visualizing Big Data

 Understanding Firewall Data

 Detecting anomalies in firewall traffic as fast as possible is crucial for security.
 The ability to detect unusual traffic patterns, not only from previously known attacks, but also new, evolving ones, requires machine learning-based systems.
 This involves enormous quantities of data that cybersecurity professionals must quickly explore, visualize, and analyze.
-This example of interactive visual analytics for big data designed with OmniSci Immerse provides an unbound visual analytics and dashboarding experience where anyone can easily track, understand, analyze, gain insights from, and identify patterns and trends in firewall data in real time.
+This example of interactive visual analytics for big data designed with OmniSci's visual analytics platform provides an unbound visual analytics and dashboarding experience where anyone can easily track, understand, analyze, gain insights from, and identify patterns and trends in firewall data in real time.

 The Scale of the Universe